opencontainers/opencontainers.org/content/posts/blog/2024-02-19-oci-runtime-spec-v1-2.md

 ---

 We are delighted to annouce the release of the [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec) v1.2.0.
-This release contains [about 10 pull requests](https://github.com/opencontainers/runtime-spec/milestone/19?closed=1) that were merged in the last three years.
+This release contains [about 10 pull requests](https://github.com/opencontainers/runtime-spec/milestone/19?closed=1) that were merged since the 1.1.0 release.
 We appreciate everybody who contributed to this release.

 # What is the OCI Runtime Spec?